2010 Cebu City local elections

 Local elections were held in Cebu City on May 10, 2010 within the Philippine general election.
-Registered voters of the city elected candidates for the following elective local posts: mayor, vice mayor, district representative, and eight councilors at-large for each district.
-There are two legislative districts in the city.
+Registered voters of the city elected candidates for the following elective local posts: mayor, vice mayor, district representatives, and eight councilors for each district—there are two legislative districts in the city.

 Mayoralty and vice mayoralty elections

 Mayor

 Tomas Osmeña, the incumbent, was term-limited after serving for three consecutive terms.
 Vice mayor Michael Rama ran for the first time as the Mayor of Cebu City.
 Rama defeated 9 of his election rivals, including former Mayor Alvin Garcia, Osmeña's sister Georgia Osmeña and former Senator John Henry Osmeña.

 Vice Mayor

 Michael Rama, the incumbent, was term-limited after serving for three consecutive terms.
 Former city councilor and former PROMDI party-list representative Joy Augustus Young ran for the first time as the Vice Mayor of Cebu City and defeated 7 of his election rivals.